stefan-bahnson/mean-contact-list/README.md

 ### Project Setup
 1. Clone or download the project from the repository into your directory of choice.

-2. Open your terminal and navigate to the root of the project directory and type **"npm install"**.
-This will install all dependencies.
+2. Open your terminal and navigate to the root of the project directory and type **"npm install"** to install all dependencies.

 3. Install MongoDB https://www.mongodb.org/ _(Skip this step if you allready have MongoDB installed)_